MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/entity-operations-query-data.md

 ## Query Condition Limits

 Dataverse has a limit of 500 total conditions allowed in a query.
 Any joins included in the query are counted as part of this limit.
-If a query (and its joins) exceeds 500 conditions, the user will receive the following error when the query is executed:  "Number of conditions in query exceeded maximum limit."
+If a query (and its joins) exceeds 500 conditions, the user will receive the following error when the query is executed: `Number of conditions in query exceeded maximum limit.`.

 If this occurs a user must either:

 - Reduce the number of conditions in their query.
 - Use the `In` clause, which allows GUIDs and strings up to 850 characters with no limit on integers.

 ## All filter conditions for string values are case insensitive